emilrb/Parse-Server-Authy-Adapter/README.md

 ## Usage

-1. Follow Authy's instructions to receive a OTP
+1. Follow Authy's instructions to receive an OTP

 1. `POST` to `/users` on parse-server the following payload
 	```json